← All articles

 Compare Your Options

-Use our Priority Date Predictor to run scenarios for both EB-2 and EB-3 with your specific priority date and see which path is likely faster for you.
+Use the Priority Date Estimator to run scenarios for both EB-2 and EB-3 with your specific priority date and see which path may be faster based on historical trends.

 Check your green card timeline